Check up and eventual bone graft surgery

 I now know that when talking with the doctor in front of him that he needs to be included in the conversation and I will be responsible for making sure that he is addressed and hopefully incite to the doctor that what is being discussed needs to be understood by a child.

 I am in awe of the bravery and positive attitude my son has and continues to teach me while on his journey.
-His social worker asked him many questions about how he felt at school with cleft strongfriends and peers about his craniofacial difference and I could not help but smile the entire time at him as he answered her.
+His social worker asked him many questions about how he felt at school with friends and peers about his craniofacial difference and I could not help but smile the entire time at him as he answered her.
 He told her that there was nothing wrong with his lip or his face for that matter and that no one ever asks him about it.
 He plays with all ages of kids, does karate, soccer and doesn’t know why she would think anyone would think there is something different about him.
 I LOVE that about Gavin.
 I often wonder how much bigger his ego would be had he not been born with a BCLP because perhaps this “difference” he was born with was supposed to teach him some humility in this lifetime.
 Guess we’ll have to try something else to teach him that…